famousj/gentle-gall-intro/on-init.md

 `this(state [%0 %off])` will return `this` with the state set to `[%0 %off]`.

 As I mentioned above, `state` will already have the default value for `state-0`, which is `[%0 %off]`.
 So we could have just returned, `[~ this]`.

-But there's enough magic and mental overhead in Hoon as it is, and I thought we could be explicit here.
+But there's enough magic and mental overhead in Hoon as it is, so there's some value to being explicit.

 Another way this could be written would be:
 ```